 Mary-Anne, this is a reply to the question you posted as a comment to another post.

 There are plenty of different ways to make lukanka (and all the similar sausages, like nadenitsa, sudzhuk, babek, dyado, sushenitsa etc).
 I’m going to give you some general guidelines and leave the rest to you.
 Experiment a lot with small batches, until you find a mix that suits your taste.
+When making this recipe I always wonder when was sausage invented and who did it?

 You need three basic ingredients: